Learn from what works

 Don't be shy about being the boss

-).
+spass/ShutterstockSome parents are uncomfortable exercising authority over their child, but when it comes relaying food and lifestyle habits to your children, Japanese parents find success using an authoritative rather than an authoritarian approach.
+Authoritative parenting, pioneered in the early 1960s by the psychologist Diana Baumrind, is an easy, effective way to be the boss your children need without resorting to phrases like "because I said so," which can erode their trust.
 With authoritative parenting, you establish guidelines and rules that your children are expected to follow, listen to questions, and be nurturing and strategic in your approach to discipline.
 You are assertive, but not intrusive and restrictive.
 You are supportive, rather than punitive.
 “The authoritative model of discipline,” Baumrind wrote, “is characterized by the use of firm control contingently applied and justified by rational explanation of consistently enforced rules.”
 It is possible for us as parents, anywhere in the world, to build an environment for children that, although far from perfect, can inspire them to adopt tastes and habits that will increase their chances of enjoying as long and healthy a life as it’s possible for them to experience.
+Start with these 50 healthy habits that every family should adopt.

 Naomi Moriyama is the author of Secrets of the World’s Healthiest Children.